telerik/justmock-docs/advanced-usage/mocking-non-public-members-and-types.md

 > **Important**
 >
-> To interact with non-public classes, you will need to add the `InternalVisibleTo` property inside the  *AssemblyInfo.cs*  in your project, like this:
+> To interact with non-public classes, you should add the `InternalVisibleTo` property inside the  *AssemblyInfo.cs*  in the project you need to test, like this:
   #### __[C#]__

   {{region }}